-It applies to resellers of the goods listed below.
+It applies to resellers of the goods indicated below.

-The special regime applies to second-hand goods, works of art, antiques and collectors' items.
+The special regime applies to used goods, art objects, antiques and collectibles.

 They are used goods:

-For example, a reseller of machinery cannot apply this regime to a computer that he has used in his business, as the requirement of having been previously used by a third party and acquired for the sole purpose of sale is not met.
+For example, a reseller of machinery cannot apply this regime to a computer that it has used in its activity, since the requirement of having been previously used by a third party and being acquired for the exclusive purpose of its sale is not met.

-Recovered materials, packaging, packaging, gold, platinum and precious stones.
+Recovery materials, containers, packaging, gold, platinum and precious stones.

-They are objects of art, provided they meet certain requirements:
+They are objects of art, as long as they meet certain requirements:

-Paintings, drawings, engravings, prints, lithographs, sculptures, statues, sculpture casts, tapestries, textiles, murals, ceramics, enamels on copper, photographs.
+Pictures, paintings, drawings, engravings, prints, lithographs, sculptures, statues, casts of sculptures, tapestries, textiles, murals, ceramics, enamels on copper, photographs.

 They are antiques:

-Objects that are more than 100 years old and are not works of art or collectors' items.
+Objects that are more than 100 years old and are not art or collector's items.

-Collections and specimens for zoological, botanical, mineralogical or anatomical collections, or which are of historical, archaeological, palaeontological, ethnographic or numismatic interest.
+Collections and specimens for zoology, botany, mineralogy or anatomy collections, or that have historical, archaeological, paleontological, ethnographic or numismatic interest.

 This special regime cannot be applied to investment gold.